ShaelinB/Portfolio/About Me/README.md

 - Email: shaelinb15@gmail.com or shb3456@rit.edu
 - Linkedin: <a href = "https://www.linkedin.com/in/shaelin-brown/">https://www.linkedin.com/in/shaelin-brown/</a>

-**Education:** I am currently pursuing a Bachelor of Science in Game Design and Development at Rochester Institute of Technology, with an anticipated graduation in August 2026.
+**Education:** I am currently pursuing a Bachelor of Science in Game Design and Development at Rochester Institute of Technology, with an anticipated graduation in August 2026 and a 3.87 GPA.

 **Technical Skills:**
 - Visual Studio